 here First, writing instruction as a field needs a workable consensus on the relationship between humans and machines: beyond machines-as-labor-threats, what does a student-centered, fruitful union of human and machine analysis look like?
 Second, effective practice requires a synthesis of disciplinary approaches: writing instruction/assessment must borrow methods and technology from corpus linguistics, digital rhetorics, computer science, and machine learning.
-Finally, these methods and technology must be made accessible broadly: analytics and machine learning need to be accessible within the majority humanities base of writing instruction, not just to a few cross-trained practitioners with a foot in another discipline.enter
+Finally, these methods and technology must be made accessible broadly: analytics and machine learning need to be accessible within the majority humanities base of writing instruction, not just to a few cross-trained practitioners with a foot in another discipline.source link

 http://cinziamazzamakeup.com/?x=viagra-generico-50-mg-spedizione-veloce-a-Verona I’ll illustrate using RAND-Lex, a text analytics and machine learning tool suite developed at the RAND Corporation.
 Through a pilot effort at University of South Florida, RAND-Lex is making scalable analytics accessible for both writing instruction and digital humanities.
 Of particular interest to this audience may be “stance comparison”: the use of corpus-based analytics to detect the lexicogrammatical (style and stance) features that characterize genre and disciplinary writing, in order to relate those features to student writing.